louishenrifranc/ImageFilling/README.md

 #### Miscellaneous
 * batch normalization all the way long
 * no dropout yet
+* batch size is small (gpu is never fully loaded), but I found experimentally helping the optimization process.

 ### 2. Loss function
 Classic L2 loss, but for smoothness in the border, I encourage more pixel at the frontier to be closed the truth.
 When seeing the images generated, I saw the difference of this trick: it really remove the effect of a squared block append on top of the image, which is pretty cool